 Afterwards, I discovered that the pastor who baptized me into Christ had played another part in my salvation two years earlier on that eventful July day in 1973.
 After the car wreck, this same pastor had driven by, while we were stretched out on the pavement, waiting for the ambulances to arrive.
 The pastor had prayed for the people involved in the horrific accident, having no idea whom he was praying for.
 Soon after he baptized me into Christ, I shared the story of the accident with him, and upon hearing the name of the driver of our vehicle, he immediately recognized the name.
 His destination that day had been the home of the grandparents of our driver, with whom he was to have a Bible study.

-1. YHWH (most often pronounced Yahweh) is the English transliteration of the Tetragrammaton, the principal Hebrew name of the God of the Bible.
-For a more thorough explanation concerning the sacred names of God (without resorting to unjustified and unscriptural extremes), “The Third Commandment” may be read online, or the book Thou shalt not take the name of YHWH thy God in vain may be ordered from Mission to Israel Ministries, PO Box 248, Scottsbluff, Nebraska 69363, for a suggested $4 donation.*
+1. YHWH, the English transliteration of the Tetragrammaton, is most often pronounced Yahweh.
+It is the principal Hebrew name of the God of the Bible and was inspired to appear nearly 7,000 times in the Old Testament.
+It was unlawfully deleted by the English translators.
+In obedience to the Third Commandment and the many Scriptures that charge us to proclaim, swear by, praise, extol, call upon, bless, glorify, and hold fast to His name, we have chosen to memorialize His name here in this document and in our lives.
+For a more thorough explanation concerning important reasons for using the sacred name of God, “The Third Commandment” may be read online, or Thou shalt not take the name of YHWH thy God in vain may be ordered from Mission to Israel Ministries, PO Box 248, Scottsbluff, Nebraska 69363, for a suggested $4 donation.*

 2. Not everyone claiming to be a Christian has been properly instructed in the biblical plan of salvation.
-Mark 16:15-16; Acts 2:36-41, 22:1-16; Romans 6:3-4; Galatians 3:26-27; Colossians 2:11-13; and 1 Peter 3:21 should be studied to understand what is required to be covered by the blood of Yeshua (Jesus’ given Hebrew name and the name with which He introduced Himself to Paul on the road to Damascus, Acts 26:14-15) and forgiven of your sins.
-For a more thorough explanation concerning baptism and its relationship to salvation, the book Baptism: All You Wanted to Know and More may be ordered from Mission to Israel Ministries, PO Box 248, Scottsbluff, Nebraska 69363, for free.
+Mark 16:15-16; Acts 2:36-41, 22:1-16; Romans 6:3-4; Galatians 3:26-27; Colossians 2:11-13; and 1 Peter 3:21 should be studied to understand what is required to be covered by the blood of Christ and forgiven of your sins.
+For a more thorough explanation concerning baptism and its relationship to salvation, the book Baptism: All You Wanted to Know and More may be requested from Mission to Israel Ministries, PO Box 248, Scottsbluff, Nebraska 69363, for free.

 *We are admonished in Matthew 10:8 “freely ye have received, freely give.”
 Although we have a suggested price for our books, we do not sell them.
 In keeping with 2 Corinthians 9:7, this ministry is supported by freewill offerings.
 If you cannot afford the suggested price, inform us of your situation, and we will be pleased to provide you with whatever you need for whatever you can send.